Getting your pension savings on track

 A retirement budgeting calculator is now available within your MyRPS account to help you estimate how much you’ll need in retirement and give you a personal target to aim for with your income.

 The calculator takes into account the 'Retirement Living Standards' (RLS) created by the Pensions and Lifetime Savings Association (PLSA), which suggests the following as benchmarks for the income you might need:

 *Figures quoted are from the Retirement Living Standards published by the PLSA and Loughborough University.
 (Costs will be higher in London).
 Full details can be found at retirementlivingstandards.org.uk

-If you’d prefer to try and work out something more specific, you should take into account:
+If you’d prefer to try and work out something yourself, you should take into account:

 - Household bills - e.g. gas and electric, water, telephone

 - Food and drink – whether that’s a regular supermarket shop, takeaways or eating out

 - Travel – this could include your car running costs, such as petrol and MOT or money for public transport